jhallen/pic-macros/README.md

 ### Correct PIC Interrupt Sequence

-Interrupt handlers must save context in registers 0x70 - 0x7F..  problem is there is no way to know which is the current register bank, so only these registers (which are aliased in each bank) can be used for this.
+The interrupt handler must save the context without changing it.
+This means that we need at least one register which is reachable no matter what the current bank is set to.
+Luckily registers 0x70 - 0x7F are aliased into every bank [this is PIC dependent].

 This sequence saves and restores the full CPU context for proper interrupt handling.

 ~~~
-; These must be registers that are always visible, no matter what the RP
-; bits are set to!
+; Code assumes these  are in bank 0, but could be changed
 saved_fsr	equ	0x7c
 saved_pclath	equ	0x7d
 saved_status	equ	0x7e

+; This one must be always visible, no matter what the RP bits are set to!
 saved_w		equ	0x7f

 ; Reset vector
 rstvec	org	0x0